How a Centralized Product Catalog Revolutionizes a Telco’s BSS Offerings

 QUBEE enhances its 4G network performance and data service innovation with an Alepo BSS transformation

-A core marketer with over sixteen years of combined cross-discipline experience, including marketing communications, operations, and content creation.
-I believe with an increasingly competitive marketplace, marketing is the magic to expedite sales closures, achieve business success, sustain brand leadership, and drive future growth.
+A core marketer with around twenty years of cross-discipline experience, including marketing communications, operations, and content creation.
+I believe with an increasingly competitive marketplace, marketing creates the magic to expedite sales closures, achieve business success, sustain brand leadership, and drive future growth.